 Tom goes for a site inspection with his professional rugged tablet.
 As the inspection goes on, he notices some cracks in the concrete of foundations and decides to use its RemoteExpertise app to interact with one of the few remote experts of his company on video to understand the potential risks.
 Based on Tom’s subscription, this application leverages a dedicated slice.

 At some point during this video/AR session, the 5G network wants to save energy locally (e.g. based on energy price or supply mix change during some time period and some algorithm suggesting energy saving opportunities), which would degrade the QoS of UEs it is serving in that area.
-Based on internal logic, the network derives the following candidate ES actions based on the potential impacted UEs:
+Based on internal logic, the network could for example take one of the following actions that could potentially impact UEs:

-ES action 1 would allow the network to switch off the capacity cell, i.e. move Tom under the coverage layer,
+allow the network to switch off the capacity cell, i.e. move Tom under the coverage layer,

-ES action 2 would remove the video flow and only keep the audio flow
+remove the video flow and only keep the audio flow

-ES action 3 would degrade the QoS (e.g. by adjusting PDB/PER) of the video flow, probably resulting in lower resolution/quality.
+degrade the QoS (e.g. by adjusting PDB/PER) of the video flow, probably resulting in lower resolution/quality.

-When checking Tom’s subscription data and UE context, the network identifies that none of these candidate ES actions comply with its SLA and thus keeps serving him under the same service performance conditions.
+When checking the tolerance indication of the QoS policy associated with the ongoing session, the network identifies whether these example (or other) actions comply with the policy associated with the subscriber.

 Tom is now having his weekly video call on his rugged tablet with his boss Alice.
 Part of it includes a tour of the construction site to let her see the progress.
 As the site building rises up, coverage quality varies across the site but still its QoS contract allows him to have good quality video call.
 However from a network operator perspective, such QoS is costly to maintain around the site.

-After 10mn of high-quality video call, Tom’s tablet starts to go low on battery and informs the network it can tolerate some QoS degradation.
-Based on this information, as Tom’s UE traffic is quite resource-consuming, the network tries again to identify opportunities to save energy.
-Similar candidate ES actions 1 to 3 are derived and checked against Tom subscription data and UE context.
-Given the recent indication from Tom’s UE,ES action 2is now acceptable and thus applies it – as it saves more energy than ES action 3As per Tom’s subscription, the network notifies him that some energy saving has been applied in respect of the contract.
+After 10mn of high-quality video call, as Tom’s UE traffic is quite resource-consuming, the network tries again to identify opportunities to save energy.
+All actions to be taken by the network are checked against the tolerance indication of the QoS policy associated with this new ongoing video session before applying them.
+In this case, a particular action taken (e.g. remove the video flow and only keep the audio flow) is acceptable and thus can be applied.
+It is entirely possible that the network selects a different action, e.g. based on the potential to save more energy, as long as it complies with the policy and its conditions.
+This could also lead to no action complying with the policy.

 5.x.4 Post-conditions